Student Behaviour and Conduct

 - Furthermore, students are expected to:

-- Resolve conflict or seek assistance to resolve conflict in a peaceful, safe, and non-threatening manner that is conducive to learning and growth.
-Strategies for addressing conflict between students may include counselling, mediation, or forms of restorative practice
+- Resolve conflict or seek assistance to resolve conflict in a respectful, peaceful, safe and non-threatening manner that is conducive to learning and growth.
+Strategies for addressing conflict between students may include counselling, mediation or forms of restorative practice.

 - Ensure that they conduct themselves with academic integrity and refrain from and report all incidents of academic misconduct including, but not limited to, cheating and plagiarizing.